dragonflyoss/console/CONTRIBUTING.md

 ### 2. Import API

-If you need to use mock server, please import the API https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml ，as the picture shows.
+If you need to use mock server, please import the API https://raw.githubusercontent.com/dragonflyoss/Dragonfly2/main/api/manager/swagger.yaml , as the picture shows.

 Or you can also use the official Postman documentation API:https://learning.postman.com/docs/integrations/available-integrations/working-with-openAPI/ .